 According to Rodrigues, “We can analyse and identify better today in the world of digital transformation with more advanced equipment but the fundamental laws of chemistry haven’t changed.
 Chemistry has its own world of bonds and chemical reactions that we can reasonably define.
 However we don’t understand how the digital fingerprint can be set into the chemistry to have an alternative effect and how this effect would improve chemical intelligence.”

 “How do we technically or scientifically implement a digital code which traditionally is a binary code to infuse with the chemistry?”
-Answers to which is what Thursday’s student audience may be hoping to solve.
+Answers to this is what Thursday’s student audience may be hoping to solve.

 Click here to register for this opportunity to learn from the industry leaders.